The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Results

-\textbf{External Validity.} To improve external validity, our evaluation used two datasets: the proprietary Industry dataset, which contains complex procedural texts for product configuration along with corresponding ground-truth activity diagrams, and the public-domain PAGED dataset, which is made up of textual process descriptions paired with ground-truth activity diagrams from the software-engineering literature~\cite{du-etal-2024-paged}.
-In the Industry dataset, domain experts created and validated the diagrams.
-In the PAGED dataset~\cite{du-etal-2024-paged}, three independent human evaluators validated the ground-truth activity diagrams against the corresponding process descriptions.

-While additional benchmarking with a broader range of LLMs would be valuable, the selected LLMs represent state-of-the-art in both instruction-following and reasoning-based LLMs~\cite{chiang2024chatbot}.
+\textbf{External Validity.} To improve external validity, our evaluation used two datasets: the proprietary Industry dataset, which contains complex procedural texts for product configuration along with corresponding ground-truth activity diagrams, and the public-domain PAGED dataset, which is made up of textual process descriptions paired with ground-truth activity diagrams from the software-engineering literature~\citep{du-etal-2024-paged}.
+In the Industry dataset, domain experts created and validated the activity diagrams.
+In the PAGED dataset~\citep{du-etal-2024-paged}, three independent human evaluators validated the ground-truth activity diagrams against the corresponding process descriptions.
+While additional benchmarking with a broader range of LLMs would be valuable, the selected LLMs represent state-of-the-art in both instruction-following and reasoning-based LLMs~\citep{chiang2024chatbot}.
 Moreover, our results show consistent trends across LLMs, reducing the risk of LLM-specific biases.

+\textbf{Limitations.} In our work, we treat each action node in an activity diagram as atomic, excluding hierarchical constructs such as swimlanes and composite nodes.
+These constructs do not appear in our Industry dataset or in the subset of the \textsc{Paged} dataset used in our experiments, and they are not supported by existing automation-focused activity diagram formalisms~\citep{NejatiS0BM16,maoz,abscon}.
+According to the UML semantics and constructs documentation~\citep{Cook2017}, swimlanes and composite nodes enhance visual organization but do not increase behavioural expressiveness.
+Nevertheless, extending \approach\ to support swimlanes and composition could improve the usability of the generated diagrams and is left for future work.

+Both our Industry dataset and the \textsc{Paged} dataset provide only a single ground-truth model for each process description.
+As a result, our evaluation -- consistent with several existing studies on LLM-based generation of structured models from text~\citep{DBLP:conf/models/YangCCMV24, abscon,du-etal-2024-paged} -- relies on assessing the correctness and completeness of the generated activity diagrams against these ground truths.
+We acknowledge that this approach implicitly assumes a certain determinism in model derivation: in practice, a textual description may legitimately yield multiple valid models, depending on modelling choices such as the level of abstraction or the grouping of activities.
+Such variations are less likely to occur within the scope of our current setting, which excludes swimlanes and hierarchical structures, as also done in prior work~\cite{abscon}.
+Nevertheless, extending activity diagrams to include hierarchy and swimlanes, as well as considering alternative evaluation strategies -- such as using multiple expert-created reference models per description -- remains a direction for future investigation.